Message from the NATO Summit: A new era in the defense industry?

 Anıl Şahin also adds a remark about the modernization kit, stating, "We are currently in the process of modernizing our own aircraft with the F-16 Block 30 ÖZGÜR Project.
 If the process is further prolonged, the significance of acquiring modernization kits will diminish."

-Anıl Şahin believes that the issue of "mutual goodwill" at the NATO Summit should not only be interpreted through the lens of lifting embargoes on Turkey.
-After stating, "If Western allies have promised better relations with Turkey, then they should also demonstrate this through 'purchasing Turkish defense industry products'," he concludes his statement as follows:
+Anıl Şahin believes that the issue of "mutual goodwill" at the NATO Summit should not only be interpreted through the lens of lifting embargoes on Türkiye.
+After stating, "If Western allies have promised better relations with Türkiye, then they should also demonstrate this through 'purchasing Turkish defense industry products'," he concludes his statement as follows:

 "Europe is feeling the full heat of the war.
 The Russia-Ukraine crisis poses a significant problem for the continent.
 Each country wants to enhance its defense capabilities on its own scale.
 However, they still give the impression of being dependent on certain countries, primarily the United States, while doing so.

-At the NATO Summit, a commitment of goodwill and mutual assistance was made between Turkey and Western countries.
+At the NATO Summit, a commitment of goodwill and mutual assistance was made between Türkiye and Western countries.
 They can make this process much more meaningful by exporting our defense industry products.
-Turkey's artillery rockets, missiles, armored vehicles, and anti-tank systems are highly advanced.
+Türkiye's artillery rockets, missiles, armored vehicles, and anti-tank systems are highly advanced.
 Following the success of Turkish UAVs, these products can also find their way to Europe."